ricebandit/WordPress-Compiler/README.md

 ### OVERALL WORKFLOW

+This set up will allow you to use Node for building WordPress sites.

-All Development should be from the "source" directory, with Visual Studio Code watchinhg for Sass changes.
+All Development should be from the "source" directory.
+I use Visual Studio Code to watch for Sass changes.
 After each save, Live Watch will compile and save style.css in the src directory.

 Additional template files and folders can be added to the src folder and will automatically be added to the list of files to copy over.

-When ready to preview, "npm run copy".
-This will copy all files and directories into build/wp-content/themes/customtheme
+WHEN READY TO PREVIEW, "npm run copy".
+This will copy all theme files and directories into build/wp-content/themes/customtheme

-This set up will allow you to use Node and migrate WP from local to server without having to move node_modules & git files/folders.

 CAVEAT!
 Deleting a file from your src directory will not remove it from the compiled version, so you will need to remove it manually.